klausbrunner/solarpositioning/README.md

 ### Requirements

 To run: Java 8 or newer.
+No additional runtime dependencies.

 To build from source: Java 9 or newer, as the -release flag for javac is used.

 ### Which algorithm should I use?

 * For many applications, Grena3 should work just fine.
-It's fast and pretty accurate for a time window from 2010 to 2110 CE.
+It's simple, fast, and pretty accurate for a time window from 2010 to 2110
+  CE.
 * If you're looking for maximum accuracy or need to calculate for historic dates, use SPA.
 It's widely considered a reference algorithm for solar positioning, being very accurate and usable in a very large time window.
 Its only